-Planning Permission has been granted for two detached dwellings on garden land in a Bedfordshire town for Status Homes Ltd.
+Planning Permission has been granted for two detached dwellings on garden land in a Bedfordshire town for a local property development company.

 The site lies to the north of an existing small housing development and currently forms part of the rear garden of an existing house.
 The adjoining land to the north is residential gardens and to the west is agricultural land which is allocated for housing development.